Topics, W

 Whittaker Functions

-@ References: Lucietti JMAA(04)mp [and Bessel functions].
+@ References: Lucietti JMAA(04)mp [and Bessel functions]; O'Connell a1201-proc [and related stochastic processes].

-Wick's Theorem > see fock space [time-ordered product].
+Wick's Theorem > see Time-Ordered Product.

 Widom Conjecture > see entropy in quantum theory.